 Made of Indestructium: Artifact furniture can't be destroyed by trolls and other building-destroyers, but they'll still make a bee-line to it and try.
 This makes artifacts very useful to bait building-destroyers away from your fortress (and into a field of traps.)

 Malevolent Architecture: It's more or less possible to make your fortress invincible by rigging it to reduce any invader to a fine paste.
 It's just as easy to accidentally flood your own fortress - or the entire world - with water.
 Or, slightly more difficult since it doesn't flow up as readily, magma.

 Even more fun in succession games (and occasionally in your own) where someone has set up mechanisms with levers located close to each other.
 One raises the drawbridge in order to repel a goblin invasion, the other opens the floodgates that keep your fortress from flooding with magma.
 Neither of them are labeled...

 Miscarriage of Justice: Entirely possible, especially if a noble is upset.
+Vampires are especially cunning about diverting unwanted attention from their bloodsucking antics.
 It's even possible for a victim to be convicted of the crime that was committed against them.

-Really evil biomes have special plants and horrible things like eyestalk and finger "grass".
-In the newest version, the worst Mordor-like hell-on-earth settings also have showers of blood and cursed mist with similar symptoms to forgotten beasts.
+Mordor: Really evil biomes have special plants and horrible things like eyestalk and finger "grass", showers of blood and cursed mist with similar symptoms to forgotten beasts.
 And corpses tend to spontaneously animate as zombies.